justinrgarrard/world-of-naevis.net/docs/gear/alchemics/substances.md

 >
 > When the oil is burned, a 20 foot cloud of smoke forms.
 The smoke spreads around corners, and its area is heavily obscured.
 It lasts for ten minutes or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.

 {: .mundane-item}
 > **Pale Soap**
 >
 > *Substance, common, 50 gp, 1 lb.*
 >
 > This soap is identical to a _bar of soap_, but possesses additional properties.
 Grime, blood, rust, or other corrosion are instantly removed by the soap.
 Simple illusions, such as those produced by _Minor Illusion_, _Silent Image_, or _Disguise Self_ are also dispersed on contact with the soap.
-The outer surface of the soap becomes blackened in the presence of a fey, fiend, aberration, or undead creature.
+The outer surface of the soap becomes blackened and corroded if placed within five feet of a fey, fiend, aberration, or undead creature.

 {: .mundane-item}
 > **Winterbloom Extract**